Trump appeared to snub Pelosi's offered handshake. She ripped up his speech when he was done.

 The lack of communication between Trump and Pelosi is especially striking given the high-profile events that have taken place since that time, including the killing of top Iranian commander Qasem Soleimani and ISIS leader Abu Bakr al-Baghdadi.

-On Sunday, Trump said he will likely have a difficult time working with Democrats after his expected acquittal in the five-month impeachment saga on Wednesday.
+On Sunday, Trump said he will likely have a difficult time working with Democrats after the impeachment trial wraps.

 "I'd like to, but it's pretty hard when you think about it, because it's been -- I use the word witch hunt, I use the word hoax.
 I see the hatred.
 I see the -- they don't care about fairness, they don't care about lying," Trump told Fox News.